LinkAndreas/Licenses/article.md

 Note that blocs are not directly connected to the UI, but rather via view stores that act as the main communication gateway of the view.
 As a result, domain-specific knowledge is not exposed, but rather gets translated into view-specific models that only include the formatted data that is ready to be shown in the UI.
 As an example, instead of passing repositories, i.e., `[GitHubRepository]`, to the view directly, we can rather pass a list of items, i.e., `[ListItem]`, where each item only consists of UI-related data (e.g., `title` or `subtitle`) and omits any internal data that is repository-specific.
 Similarly, view actions are translated into domain-specific actions that are forwarded by the view store to the bloc.
 Excluding business- and domain-specific knowledge out of the view keeps them lean and facilitates simplified previews using mock data in Xcode.

-Having established an architectural overview of the app, let's focus on the business logic in terms of the processing pipeline that derives licenses from manifests that are read from disk.
+Having established an architectural overview of the app, let's focus on the business logic in terms of the processing pipeline and CSV export.

-# Business Logic: The Manifest Processing Pipeline
+# Business Logic:

-Users can select manifests in *Licenses* by either dragging them on top of the application's window or choosing them manually from disk.
-In this regard, it does not matter whether single or multiple files are selected or whether they are kept in an enclosing folder.
-Either way, *Licenses* searches for manifests at the specified location and forwards their `filePaths: [URL]` to the processing pipeline.
+Users can select manifests in _Licenses_ by either dragging them on top of the application's window or choosing them manually from disk.
+In this regard, it does not matter whether a single or multiple files are selected or whether they are kept in an enclosing folder.
+Either way, _Licenses_ searches for manifests at the specified location and forwards their `filePaths: [URL]` to the processing pipeline.
+As soon as licenses could be derived, the user can export them into a single spreadsheet file (CSV).

+## The Manifest Processing Pipeline:

 As illustrated in figure 2, decoding and extracting licenses involves three consecutive steps:

 <img src="assets/documentation/optimized/flow.png" alt="drawing" style="display: block; margin: 16pt auto 16pt auto; width: 95%; max-width: 280pt;"/>

-## Step 1: Manifest Publisher:
+### Step 1: Manifest Publisher:

-First, *Licenses* searches for files named "Package.resolved" (SwiftPm), "Cartfile.resolved" (Carthage) or "Podfile.lock" (CocoaPods) and instantiates a `Manifest` for each occurence respectively.
+First, _Licenses_ searches for files named "Package.resolved" (SwiftPm), "Cartfile.resolved" (Carthage) or "Podfile.lock" (CocoaPods) and instantiates a `Manifest` for each occurence respectively.

 ```swift
 import Combine